oernster/3D-printing-info/README.md

 ## Useful 3D printing information.

-# If you're setting up klipper, you need to clone this repository.
-This is how you do it:
+# To clone this repository, this is how you do it:

 First off install git for your PC/linux/mac from here: https://github.com/git-guides/install-git